Trust Architecture for Agentic AI

 Capital Raise Readiness

-Board advisory and capital raising services are delivered through separate engagement structures.
+Note: Board advisory and capital raising services are delivered through separate engagement structures.

 The compounding cost of waiting: Every enterprise contract you sign on inadequate terms sets a precedent your next deal has to work around.
 The trust layer costs less to build before you need it than after the deal falls through.